ashlarglobal/python-realestate-integrations/README.md

 # python-realestate-integrations

-This repo integrate the data from Zameen.com and store properties into realestate.
+This repo integrate the data from Zameen.com and store data into realestate.

 ## Installation